John Arthur Gibson: Historical background

 The Six Nations of the Grand River reserve was founded through the efforts of Mohawk Joseph Brant some 80 years earlier, following the American Revolution, as a rebirth of the Haudenosaunee or Iroquois Confederacy.
-The incursion of white people onto the reserve, partly encouraged by Brant, had later threatened the hegemony of the Iroquois over their individual lands.
-In 1847–8 the decision was taken to partition the land to Iroquois families on the basis of bloodlines, with phases of reacquiring land in cases where marriages, divorces or widowhood had established links to non-Indian family.
+The incursion of white people onto the reserve, partly encouraged by Brant, had later threatened the hegemony of the Haudenosaunee over their individual lands.
+In 1847–8 the decision was taken to partition the land to Haudenosaunee families on the basis of bloodlines, with phases of reacquiring land in cases where marriages, divorces or widowhood had established links to non-Indian family.
 Orphans were granted assistance from the reserve's council only if they were full-blood Indians.
-This segmentation process caused division between the Christian-converted, acculturated Iroquois and the conservative, Longhouse-religious parts of Iroquois society, even as it provided a specific reservation for the people of the six nations.
+This segmentation process caused division between the Christian-converted, acculturated Haudenosaunee and the conservative, Longhouse-religious parts of Haudenosaunee society, even as it provided a specific reservation for the people of the six nations.

-Iroquois society has strong matrilineal associations and families adhere to their mother's clan and nation relationships.
+Haudenosaunee society has strong matrilineal associations and families adhere to their mother's clan and nation relationships.
 Thus, Gibson was raised according to the Code of Handsome Lake of his Seneca mother.
-The Seneca are, approximately speaking in English, "elder brothers" in the Iroquois confederacy – "elder" specifically in relation to the "junior" Cayuga nation.
+The Seneca are, approximately speaking in English, "elder brothers" in the Haudenosaunee confederacy – "elder" specifically in relation to the "junior" Cayuga nation.
 The other "elder brothers" of the confederacy are the Mohawk nation who on the reserve at the time were more Christianized.
 They exerted considerable influence in council work; they succeeded in moving the seat of the council to a Mohawk village, appointing the executive – and traditionally Onondaga – "firekeeper" positions to Mohawks, and introducing committee decision processes populated with Mohawks.
 The official language of the council meetings became Mohawk and the traditional balance of power held equally amongst chiefs from all six nations was overcome.
 The six individual nations still had their own councils, but the central council felt these national councils were divisive (indeed, in the 1850s the Onondaga council had attempted to take action when the central council couldn't decide; the subsequent response by the Mohawk council caused some angst).
 Even so, the council felt they needed to defend the council's traditional form in the face of the Canadian government seeking to introduce a more Euro-American democratic system.

-Gibson was born into this new context of reduced national councils and a strong central or federated council, with a committee system strongly controlled by Mohawks, and a division between Christianized, acculturated Iroquois and the conservative part of the society.
+Gibson was born into this new context of reduced national councils and a strong central or federated council, with a committee system strongly controlled by Mohawks, and a division between Christianized, acculturated Haudenosaunee and the conservative part of the society.